 Intellectual property, also known by the abbreviation IP, is a blanket term that describes a number of distinct types of intangible assets— or creations of the mind—to which one can claim exclusive rights.

 Since there are several forms of intellectual property, it’s easy to confuse them.

 However, the main forms of IP; patents, copyrights, trademarks and trade secrets; have very different legal implications.

-If you are seeking an intellectual property expert to provide litigation support, make sure that they have expertise in the specific form of intellectual property that’s applicable to your case.
+If you are seeking an Intellectual Property Expert to provide litigation support, make sure they have expertise in the specific form of intellectual property that’s applicable to your case.

 Here are some key differences between the four primary forms of intellectual property:

 A Patent is a set of exclusive rights that a sovereign state grants an inventor or their assignee in exchange for public disclosure of their inventions.

 Patents are issued for certain lengths of time that depend on national laws.